nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-types-of-functions.md

 ## Types of Functions

 In Reactive Java, the types of functions are similar to those in functional Java, but they often have specific names and purposes within the reactive programming paradigm.
-Here are some common types of functions used in Reactive Java:
+Here are some common types of functions used in Reactive Java

 ### `Function<T, R>`